mmnowak/tarot-quiz/README.md

 * Used a sans serif font to ensure the website is dyslexia-friendly.

 ## Credits

+### Media

+The background image is a licence-free image obtained from [Vecteezy](https://www.vecteezy.com/vector-art/11134248-seamless-golden-space-pattern-with-stars-and-moon-phases-on-a-black-background-for-tarot-astrology-wallpaper-case-for-phone-magic-cosmic-sky-abstract-esoteric-ornament-vector-illustration)

+Tarot card images were obtained from [Sacred-texts](https://sacred-texts.com/tarot/xr/index.htm?fbclid=IwAR1m0h5EwuyQ-eJiX0mbEmaMEXWI2M4hZmp7wGdZdl5rV4TH2C3UTVa34vc).
+The images are from Rider-Waite tarot deck and are in public domain.

 Flip Card function created with https://marina-ferreira.github.io/tutorials/js/memory-game/ Quiz created following a tutorial from James Q Quick https://www.youtube.com/watch?v=DFhmNLKwwGw